 - (a) specially and exclusively meant for this purpose; - (b) specifically signed by that party; in this respect the signing of the contract as a whole does not suffice.
 It is not necessary for that clause to be mentioned in a separate document (judgment of 6 May 1980 in Case 784/79 Porta-Leasing v.
-Prestige International (1980) ECR 1517). - (33) Article II of the Protocol annexed to the Convention as meaning any offence the legal definition of which does not require the existence of intent, and
+Prestige International (1980) ECR 1517). - (33) Article II of the Protocol annexed to the Convention - 1.
+The expression 'an offence which was not intentionally committed' should be understood as meaning any offence the legal definition of which does not require the existence of intent, and